-(MAgnetic X-raY Microscope with UHV Spectroscopy) end station has been installed in cooperation of BESSY II and MAX-PLANCK-SOCIETY in 2009, in charge of Prof. Dr. Gisela Schütz, head of the department "Modern Magnetic Systems", Director and Scientific Member at Max-Planck-Institut for Intelligent Systems in Stuttgart.
+(MAgnetic X-raY Microscope with UHV Spectroscopy) is a scanning transmission x-ray microscope (STXM) and a fixed endstation of the UE46-PGM2 undulator beamline.
+MAXYMUS has been installed in cooperation of BESSY II and MAX-PLANCK-SOCIETY in 2009, with Prof. Dr. Gisela Schütz, head of the department "Modern Magnetic Systems", Director and Scientific Member at Max-Planck-Institut for Intelligent Systems in Stuttgart in charge.

 MethodsTime-resolved studies, NEXAFS, XMCD, EXAFS, XRF, Photoelectron EM, X-ray Microscopy, XPS

 MAXYMUS endstation allows users to utilize XMCD and NEXAFS contrast mechanisms both for imaging and for nano-spectroscopy of samples, in the energy range between 150 and 1900 eV and on sub 30nm length scales.

 Samples can be transparent (the classical mode) as well as bulk, with imaging being done by sample current measurement (TEY - total electron yield).

 Scan options include NEXAFS point and line profiles as well as automated NEXAFS stacks (i.e. a full image is taken for each energy point, allowing extraction of spectra for arbitrary areas of interest in post processing).

 In particular for XMCD, angled illumination of the sample

 The endstation includes a fully featured RF-pump-and-probe setup for time resolved imaging of magneto dynamics.

 Giving the user full control and wide flexibility in terms of repetition rates and resolutions [1,3], time resolutions <100ps and spatial resolutions <30nm are operational.